cons0le7/Simple-Keylog/README.md

 ```
 python3 log_converter.py
 ```
-- This will convert the captured logd into a user-readable format and output the coonverted version as "logs_converted.txt" in the same directory.
+- This will convert the captured logs into a user-readable format and output the converted version as "logs_converted.txt" in the same directory.